ailtonbsj/Course-JSF-and-PrimeFaces-Essential-by-AlgaWorks/README.md

 <img src=".github/logo.png">
 </p>

-An course of JavaServer Faces and PrimeFaces from [Youtube Channel](https://youtu.be/ezwgBvsd6Ps).
+A course of JavaServer Faces and PrimeFaces from [Youtube Channel](https://youtu.be/ezwgBvsd6Ps).

 Creator: AlgaWorks